sunfishcode/wasm-reference-manual/WebAssembly.md

 | `i64.load32_s` | `$offset`: [varuPTR], `$align`: [varuPTR] | `($base: iPTR) : (i64)` | [M], [S] | 0x34   |

-The signed extending load instructions perform a [load](#loading) of narrower width than their type, and return the value [sign-extended] to their type.
+The signed extending load instructions perform a [load](#loading) of narrower width than their type from the [default linear memory], and return the value [sign-extended] to their type.
  - `load8_s` loads an 8-bit value.
  - `load16_s` loads a 16-bit value.
  - `load32_s` loads a 32-bit value.